 We’ve made amazing strides in technology and communication in recent decades.
 Most of us have either drastically increased our internet usage over the last 20 years, or we have simply never known a world without it.
-Forty percent of the global population has access to the internet today, compared to less than 1 percent in 1995 (1), and Facebook’s founder, Mark Zuckerberg, has a plan to make sure that 100 percent of the world is connected to this resource (2, 3).
+Forty percent of the global population has access to the internet today (1), and Facebook’s founder, Mark Zuckerberg, has a plan to make sure that 100 percent of the world is connected to this resource.
+(2, 3)

 Has the rapid expansion of internet access created a new environment that is detrimental to our health?
 Let’s take a closer look at the environmental loads and pressures that characterize internet use today.